Licensed Professional Counselors

 HSPs often feel overwhelmed by everyday experiences.
 Strong smells, bright lights, loud noises, and even certain textures can feel very uncomfortable due to having a sensitive nervous system.
 In a general sense, you feel more impacted by stimuli in your environment, which can result in difficulty with boundaries and discomfort in relationships or isolation.
 HSPs can experience high levels of anxiety, and bouts of depression, and also struggle with addiction if they don't have people in their lives that understand them.

-Empaths can also identify as HSPs, however, empaths not only feel the environment but also feels other people's emotions.
-Because they feel it all, empaths struggle with overwhelm, causing them to experience high levels of confusion in identifying their thoughts and emotions.
+Empaths can also identify as HSPs, however, empaths not only feel the environment but also feel other people's emotions.
+Because they feel it all, empaths struggle with being overwhelmed, causing them to experience high levels of confusion in identifying their thoughts and emotions.
 This can make it difficult for them to feel confident, trusting, and rooted in their everyday lives.
 Empaths can also struggle with anxiety, depression, and addiction when they have low self-esteem in regards to navigating their sensitivity.

 Intuitive people are often empaths and HSPs, but they also have a strong inner knowing that can appear as a thought, feeling, or sensation in the body.
 These internal prompts can appear in dreams, as synchronicities, signs in nature, and psychic abilities.
 This might be as simple as thinking of a friend and all of a sudden they call you, to having a dream that shows you meeting a new friend and then you bump into this exact person at a coffee shop.
 Intuitives are often drawn to spiritual pursuits, divination tools, holistic healing, metaphysical practices, astrology, and more.